-Mariangela is an assistant professor of physics at Princeton University.
+Mariangela is an associate professor of physics at Princeton University.
 She received her B.A. summa cum laude from Harvard in 2005 and her Ph.D. from Stanford in 2010.
 After completing a postdoctoral fellowship at the Princeton Center for Theoretical Science, she joined the faculty in 2013.
-Mariangela is actively involved in several initiatives to increase diversity in the sciences, and, when not doing physics, enjoys all things related to food and cooking.
+Mariangela is actively involved in several initiatives to increase diversity in the sciences.
 [CV]

 ljchang [at] princeton.edu

-Laura is a second year graduate student and NSF Graduate Research Fellow.
+Laura, a fifth-year graduate student, is a Soros and NSF Graduate Research Fellow.
 She received her B.A. in physics from Cornell University.
 Her primary research interest is in novel techniques for direct and indirect detection of dark matter.
 Laura is involved in several initiatives for increasing diversity in STEM fields.
 She also enjoys dancing, making music, and making food.